dachcom-digital/pimcore-formbuilder/docs/OutputWorkflow/11_ObjectChannel.md

 ## Events
 You're able to implement a guard and enrichment event.
 Read more about it [here](./30_Events.md).

+***

 ## Dynamic Object Resolver
+You may want to extend the object channel storage definition to not only store them on a static place but change it individually, based on given form data.
+A Resolver is strategy aware, which means you're able to define if a resolver should be available for `Existing Objects` or `New Objects` or `both`.

+There are two ways to do this: Use the runtime data services or create a custom one:

+### I. Use Runtime Data Object Resolver
-> Note: The Dynamic Object Resolver is only available if you're using the "Use existing Object" strategy!
+> Note: The Runtime Data Object Resolver is only available if you're using the "Use existing Object" strategy!
+If you need to add more logic, use a custom resolver (see next section "Create a custom Resolver")

 Example: You want to show some events on your website.
 Every event has its own detail page on your website.
 To allow user to apply to your event, you may want to add a form at the bottom of those event pages.

-After you've created an object output workflow you'll shortly run into a simple question: Does FormBuilder know, which existing event should be used to append the form data?
-The answer is simple: No.

 To achieve this, you need to do some configuration work.
 Luckily, FormBuilder ships some pre-configured services, so you only need to configure them properly.

-### I. Add Runtime Data
+#### I. Add Runtime Data Provider
 First, you need to determinate an object identifier.
 Mostly it's an ID in your query string.
+Were using a [runtime data provider](./../85_RuntimeData.md) to achieve this.

 ```yaml
 form_builder.form.runtime_data.event_id_fetcher: